jannatul29/VueJS/README.md

 > A Vue.js project

-## After cloning this assignment, please follow the steps
+## After cloning this project, please follow the steps

 ``` bash
 # install dependencies